aws-samples/aws-dynamodb-examples/examples/NERDS/README.md

 ## 🛠️ Getting Started

-To get started with the DRESN stack, navigate to the folders with the stack at different stages.
+To get started with the NERDS stack, navigate to the folders with the stack at different stages.

 ### 🎨 Basic Template